 Hutchins offers outstanding facilities including modern classrooms, science and computer laboratories, three libraries, a performing arts centre, multiple sporting grounds, a chapel and the student residence.

 Hutchins is a founder-member of the International Coalition of Boys’ Schools and is a member of the Independent Schools Tasmania.
-In 2011, The Hutchins School became a member of the Council of International Schools (CIS).
+In 2014, The Hutchins School became an accredited member of the Council of International Schools (CIS).
 The Headmaster is a member of the Association of Heads of Independent Schools of Australia.

 The Hutchins School Board is governed by the Christ College Act 1926 and is responsible for the Governance of the School.

-The Board consists of nine members: the Bishop as Visitor, three members appointed by the Visitor, five members by The Hutchins School Old Boys' Association and one by the Christ College Trust.
-The current Chairman is Mr David Morris.
+The Board consists of nine members: the Bishop as Visitor, three members appointed by the Visitor, five members by The Hutchins School Old Boys’ Association and one by the Christ College Trust.
+The current Chairman is Professor Marcus Haward.

-The Headmaster is appointed by The Hutchins School Board and is responsible for the activities and operations of the School and the co-ordination of the Board's activities as requested by the Chairman.
-The Business Manager is appointed likewise.
-The Headmaster, Deputy Headmaster and the Business Manager are not members of the Board but attend all meetings of the Board and of its subcommittees.
+The Headmaster is appointed by The Hutchins School Board and is responsible for the activities and operations of the School and the co-ordination of the Board’s activities as requested by the Chairman.
+The Chief Operating Officer is appointed likewise.
+The Headmaster, Deputy Headmaster and the Chief Operating Officer are not members of the Board but attend all meetings of the Board and of its subcommittees.